Look Who's Back (film): Plot

 In 2014, Adolf Hitler wakes up in the Berlin park where his Führerbunker once stood.
 Disoriented, he wanders through the city, interpreting modern situations from a wartime perspective.
 Mistaken for an impersonator, Hitler encounters a mime and an anxious young mother, the latter of which pepper-sprays him.
 He faints after reading a newspaper stating the year is 2014.

 Meanwhile, at the MyTV television station offices, leading executive Christoph Sensenbrink is denied a promotion.
 Unleashing his rage, he fires Fabian Sawatzki, a freelance filmmaker.
-Sitting at home, Sawatzki spots Hitler in the background of his documentary footage and is suggested by his mother that a film about him would be successful.
+Sitting at home, Sawatzki spots Hitler in the background of his documentary footage and his mother suggests that a film about him would be successful.
 As Hitler wakes up at a newspaper kiosk, he reads about a changed Germany and laments the loss of his vision.
 Believing destiny has a purpose for him, Hitler decides to continue his work, and eventually he is found by Sawatzki.

 Sawatzki proposes filming Hitler for YouTube and they embark on a journey across Germany.
 Hitler interacts with ordinary Germans and speaks to them about contemporary social and political issues.
 Sawatzki's idea for an animal-centric film clip ends abruptly when the normally animal-loving Hitler shoots a dog after it bites him.

 Sawatzki introduces Hitler and his program idea to MyTV executives, including the new managing director, Katja Bellini (who got the promotion Sensenbrink desired).
 Bellini supports Hitler and his ideas while Sensenbrink is opposed.
 Hitler learns about the Internet and obsessively reads Wikipedia.
 On air, he speaks about the problems in modern German society which he noticed during his journey.
 The speech is remixed and talked about by various famous YouTubers, unintentionally becoming a comedy hit.

 Hitler meets with various right wing fringe parties and laments that none of them have the rhetoric or leadership skills that he has.
 Meanwhile, Sensenbrink sends an anonymous complaint of incitement of racial violence to the public prosecutor, summoning police at the MyTV offices, only for the prosecutor to personally praise the show and dismiss the complaint as leftist drivel.

 However, Sensenbrink finds the unedited footage of Hitler shooting the dog, and in an act of revenge broadcasts it during Hitler's next interview.
 This causes Hitler, Sawatzki and Bellini to all be fired from the station.

 Hitler publishes a book titled "Er Ist Wieder Da" ("He is Back") about his new life, which becomes a popular bestseller, despite the controversy he has garnered for shooting the dog.
 Sawatzki turns Hitler's book into a film.

 3 months later, without Hitler, MyTV's ratings plummet.
 In a fit of rage, which parodies a scene from Downfall, Sensenbrink ultimately decides to finance the film.

 During filming, Hitler is attacked by Neo-Nazis who mistake him for a mocking impersonator.
 Hitler is hospitalized, and when news of this generates sympathy for him, his popularity soars.
 Sawatzki reviews his footage and travels to the spot where Hitler rose from the ground.